-Option Description TPM Firmware Indicates the firmware version of the TPM.
+Option Description TPM Information TPM Security i NOTE: The TPM menu is available only when the TPM module is installed.
+Enables you to control the reporting mode of the TPM.
+The TPM Security option is set to Off by default.
+You can only modify the TPM Status, and TPM Activation if the TPM Status field is set to either On with Pre-boot Measurements or On without Pre-boot Measurements .
+When TPM 2.0 is installed, the TPM Security option is set to On or Off .
+This option is set to Off by default.
+TPM Information Changes the operational state of the TPM.
+This option is set to No Change by default.
+TPM Firmware Indicates the firmware version of the TPM.
 TPM Hierarcy Enables, disables, or clears the storage and endorsement hierarchies.
 When set to Enabled , the storage and endorsement hierarchies can be used.
 When set to Disabled , the storage and endorsement hierarchies cannot be used.
 When set to Clear , the storage and endorsement hierarchies are cleared of any values, and then reset to Enabled .
 TPM Advanced Settings Specifies TPM Advanced Settings details.

-Table 22.
+Table 20.
 System Security details